High School Informational Text Activities

 Product

-World Cultures The History of Eastern Europe Passage & Activities- NO PREP!
+World Cultures Physical Geography of North Africa Passage & Activities- NO PREP!

 By Holly O'Hara

-This passage and assortment of activities are an engaging and accessible way for your students to strengthen their knowledge and dive into an overview of the history of Eastern Europe!
+This passage and assortment of activities are an engaging and accessible way for your students to strengthen their knowledge of the physical geography of North Africa, including countries such as Morocco, Algeria, Tunisia, Libya, and Egypt.

 THIS PRODUCT INCLUDES:

-• The History of Eastern Europe Passage (4 pages)
+• The Physical Geography of North Africa Passage (2 pages)

 • 9 Choice Board Extension Activities